tabalren/PoA-Blockchain-Development/README.md

 ![](/Screenshots/puppeth2.png)

 10. Add a Chain ID.
 It can be any random number, but must be at least 3 numbers.
-For example: 123
+In my example: 908

 11. Complete the rest of the prompts, and when you are back at the main menu, choose the "Manage existing genesis" option.